nomeata/gipeda/README.md

 Do you want to see it live?
 Check out these:

- * [Demo page], visualizing fairly boring stuff about gipedia itself.
+ * [Demo page], visualizing fairly boring stuff about gipeda itself.
  * [GHC’s gipeda installation].

 [Demo page]: http://perf.haskell.org/gipeda